Our Shrinking World & Tourism Growth

 Objective: To find out how the tourism industry has grown in the last 70 years and to discover the factors that affect people who go on their holidays.

 You have all been tourists.
 Whether that is elsewhere in this country or on the other side of the world.
-The definition of tourism is: "traveling to and staying in places outside their usual environment for not more than one consecutive year for leisure, business and other purposes"

 You have all been tourists.
 Whether that is elsewhere in this country or on the other side of the world.
-The definition of tourism is: "traveling to and staying in places outside their usual environment for not more than one consecutive year for leisure, business and other purposes"

 Task 1 - What is tourism?